-Jonathan Olivares was born in Boston in 1981 and graduated from the Pratt Institute.
-In 2006 he established his practice, which is based in Los Angeles and works in the fields of industrial, spatial and communication design.
-His designs engage a legacy of form and technology, and ask to be used rather than observed.
-Recent projects include the installations Brujas Training Facility (Performance Space New York, 2018) and Room for a Daybed (Kortrijk Biennale Interieur, 2016); the Aluminum Bench (Zahner, 2015); the Vitra Workspace, an office furniture showroom and learning environment (Vitra, 2015); the exhibition Source Material, curated with Jasper Morrison and Marco Velardi (2014); and the Olivares Aluminum Chair (Knoll, 2012).
-Olivares’ work has been published internationally, granted design awards – including Italy’s Compasso d’Oro – and is included in the permanent design collections of the Art Institute of Chicago, the Los Angeles County Art Museum, The Victoria and Albert Museum, and the Vitra Design Museum.
+Jonathan Olivares was born in Boston in 1981 and graduated from Pratt Institute.
+In 2006 he established his industrial design practice, which is based in Los Angeles.
+His designs engage a legacy of form and technology, ask to be used rather than observed, and are conceived in relationship to the architectural environment.
+His projects include a showroom for Kvadrat (New York City, 2022), a retail shop for Camper (Rockefeller Center, 2019), the installations Brujas Training Facility (Performance Space New York, 2018) and Room for a Daybed (Kortrijk Biennale Interieur, 2016); the Aluminum Bench (Zahner, 2015); the Vitra Workspace, an office furniture showroom and learning environment (Vitra, 2015); the exhibition Source Material, curated with Jasper Morrison and Marco Velardi (2014); and the Olivares Aluminum Chair (Knoll, 2012).
+In 2018 Selected Works, a monograph about Olivares work was released by powerHouse Books.
+Olivares’ work has been published internationally, granted design awards – including Italy’s Compasso d’Oro – and is included in the permanent design collections of the Art Institute of Chicago, the Los Angeles County Art Museum, and the Vitra Design Museum.